groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/groupdocs-annotation-java-add-point-pdf/_index.md

 annotator.add(point);
 ```

-**Coordinate System Explained:** The origin (0,0) is the top-left corner of your PDF page.
+**Coordinate System Explained:** The origin (0,0) is the top‑left corner of your PDF page.
 X increases going right, Y increases going down.
-If your PDF viewer shows different coordinates, they might use a bottom-left origin system.
+If your PDF viewer shows different coordinates, they might use a bottom‑left origin system.

 ### Step 4: Save Your Work and Clean Up

-Don't forget this crucial step—without saving, your annotations exist only in memory:
+Don't forget this crucial step—without saving, your annotations exist only in memory.
+This is where you **save annotated PDF** files:

 ```java
 import java.io.File;